Updated on April 29, 2025

 Oil pulling is an ancient practice with roots in traditional Indian medicine.
 It involves swishing or “pulling” oil (such as sesame, olive, or coconut oil) in the mouth, similar to mouthwash.

 Oil pulling, especially with extra virgin coconut oil, has become more popular in recent years as a supplement to regular oral hygiene.
+The oil “pulls” bacteria and impurities from the mouth, potentially yielding the following benefits:

-1. Fighting Tooth Decay
+Fighting Tooth Decay

-One study compared people using chlorhexidine (a mouthwash commonly prescribed by dentists) for a minute with people who swished with coconut oil for 10 minutes.
-The results found that both groups saw a reduction in bacteria that contribute to tooth decay.4
+Some evidence suggests that oil pulling may help fight oral bacteria.
+One study compared people who used chlorhexidine (a mouthwash commonly prescribed by dentists) for a minute with those who swished with coconut oil for 10 minutes.

-Coconut oil, in particular, may help fight cavity-causing bacteria.
-About half of the fat content of coconut oil is lauric acid, which is known to have antimicrobial properties.5
+This is because half of the fat content of coconut oil is lauric acid, which is known to have antimicrobial properties.

-2. Reducing Plaque
+Reducing Plaque

-3. Reducing Halitosis (Bad Breath)
+Reducing Halitosis

 Given this study, oil pulling may be a way to help keep your breath fresh.
 Of course, this assumes that oil pulling can reduce oral bacteria.

-4. Reducing Inflammation and Improve Gum Health
+Reducing Inflammation and Improving Gum Health

 What Does Science Say About Oil Pulling?